 NAKED!
 Book Tour (Part 1): Prep, Angst and Anticipation

-Part 1 (Prep, Angst, Anticipation) – Part 2 (Meeting Michael Ian Black, B&N event in NYC) – Part 3 (Simon & Schuster meet-and-greet) – Part 4 (Porter Square Books, James Patterson grant) – Part 5 (Northshire Books Saratoga, Division St. Elementary, final wrap-up)
+Part 1 (prep) – Part 2 (NYC, meeting Michael Ian Black, B&N) – Part 3 (S&S) – Part 4 (Boston, Porter Square Books) – Part 5 (Northshire Books Saratoga, Division St. Elementary)